 5.30.2.10.2.4 UE Configuration Aspects

 A UE enabled to support UE Onboarding, shall be pre-configured with Default UE credentials, and the UE may be pre-configured with ON-SNPN selection information.

+[Altertive1]

+An Onboarding-enabled UE that supports access to an ON-SNPN using default credentials may additionally be configured with the following information for ON-SNPN selection:

+- User controlled prioritized list of preferred SNPNs used for Onboarding;

+- User controlled prioritized list of preferred GINs used for Onboarding;

+[Altertive2]

+An Onboarding-enabled UE that supports access to an ON-SNPN using default credentials may additionally be configured with the following information for ON-SNPN selection:

+- User controlled prioritized list of preferred SNPNs used for Onboarding;

+- User controlled prioritized list of preferred GINs used for Onboarding;

+- Credentials Holder controlled prioritized list of preferred SNPNs used for Onboarding;

+- Credentials Holder controlled prioritized list of preferred GINs used for Onboarding.

+The Credentials Holder controlled prioritized lists of preferred SNPNs and GINs is not supported to be updated by the Credentials Holder through the ON-SNPN

 NOTE 1: The content of the ON-SNPN network selection information depends on UE implementation and can include SNPN network identifiers and/or GIN(s).

 The UE uses the ON-SNPN selection information for selection of ON-SNPN (see clause 5.30.2.10.2.5).